walmartlabs/lacinia/docs/tutorial/designer-data.rst

 Adding Designers
 ================

-So far, we've been working with just a single entity type, ``BoardGame``.
+So far, we've been working with just a single entity type, BoardGame.

-Let's see what we can do when we add ``Designer`` to the mix.
+Let's see what we can do when we add Designer to the mix.

 Initially, we'll define each designer in terms of an id, name, and an optional home page URL.